rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 The FRP has big advantages used in contexts where it's pretty straightforward modeling the flow of events as a stream.
 As I commented previously, everything can be modeled as an stream, and you can in fact have a project fully reactive, but from my point of view, you'll end up having a very complex logic for streams generation that will make more difficult the readability of your code.

-> With Reactive programming happens something similar to Functional programming.
+> With Reactive Programming happens something similar to Functional Programming.
 It's a paradigm in programming that has been more widely used on the iOS/OSX development with the launch of Swift.
 There's no need to feel overwhelmed and feel a big pressure to migrate your projects towards these paradigms.
 Use these in your projects as you see you're comfortable with them and you feel that your project requires them in some components.
-You were happy without them!
-Now you can even be more, but with calm.

 After some months using ReactiveCocoa in my projects, especially in the data source *(local & remote)* I noticed a set of advantages: